spartan405/googleCoffee/README.md

 The coffee file is what the commandCenter file uses to "click" the brew button on the coffee machine

 The coffeeNOIFTTT file is a testing version of the coffee file.
-It performs the same operation as coffee, but needs to be manually run o  the Pi
+It performs the same operation as coffee, but needs to be manually run on  the Pi